UVicOptics/The-Big-FFW/README.md

 * Calibrate: Rotates the image several times with random angles and determines FWHM, Diameter, and FRD of the system.
 Standard deviations are determined from these measurments.

-* Show All - Recalculates the FRD from all the previous measurements and plots FRD Vs angle.
-Note that for this function the "Name variable becomes the directory name for all the measurements.
+* Show All - Recalculates the FRD from all the previous measurements and plots FRD vs angle.
+Note that for this function the "Name" variable becomes the directory name for all the measurements (i.e. all measurements need to be in a same directory).

 # Run the code
          -python RingTest.py